brandtkeller/helm-valheim/README.md

 ## Persistence

-This will create two PV's of 10GB each.
+This will create two PV's of 10GB each using the clusters default StorageClass unless a non-default StorageClass is specified.

 ### Using a Persistent Volume
 .
 Once you spin up the game pod you should see the following files created: